-Thurgood Marshall is one of the premiere figures in the history of civil rights in America.
+Thurgood Marshall is one of the premier figures in the history of civil rights in America.

 In 1967, President Lyndon Johnson nominated Marshall to the Supreme Court saying that this was "the right thing to do, the right time to do it, the right man and the right place."
 Marshall was confirmed by a Senate vote of 69–11 in August 1967.
 Thurgood Marshall.
 He was the 96th justice, and the first African American.

 While an excellent read on any level, this book was especially relevant to me since I lived in the town where most of the Groveland case took place.
 A cross was fired in my grandfathers front yard while my family was inside and armed.
-It was a terrifying experience for a 7 year-old-boy, and one that will never be forgotten.
+It was a terrifying experience for a 12-year-old boy, and one that will never be forgotten.